-- The Commission was wrong in taking the duration of the infringement to be the whole of the period of validity of the agreement, between its conclusion on 8 October 1982 and the entry into force of the new agreement on 1 January 1992.
+- 143 The Commission was wrong in taking the duration of the infringement to be the whole of the period of validity of the agreement, between its conclusion on 8 October 1982 and the entry into force of the new agreement on 1 January 1992.
 In the first place, the Commission itself acknowledged that the effects of the agreement started to be felt only as from 1986.
-Moreover, Accinauto refused only one delivery to IMF, and the alleged infringement ended not later than June 1990, when BASF clearly informed the complainant and Accinauto that the latter was free to carry out passive sales in the Member States of the Community.
-The applicant therefore contends that to take the whole period of validity of the agreement into account is unjust, and seriously infringes the principle of proportionality. - 114 The applicant further emphasises that the lawyers consulted at the time the agreement was concluded considered that the clause in question complied with Community law.
-The parties and their employees were thus not aware, during the period of validity of that agreement, that they were committing an infringement of the competition rules of the Treaty. - 115 The Commission argues that prohibitions on exports are by their nature serious infringements of competition, since they seek artificially to maintain price differences between the markets of Member States and jeopardise the freedom of intra-Community trade (Joined Cases 100/80, 101/80, 102/80 and 103/80 Musique Diffusion Française and Others v Commission [1983] ECR 1825, paragraph 107).
+Moreover, Accinauto refused only one delivery, and the applicant clearly informed it no later than June 1990 that it was free to carry out passive sales in the Member States of the Community.
+The applicant therefore contends that to take the whole period of validity of the agreement into account is unjust, and seriously infringes the principle of proportionality. - 144 The applicant further argues that the function of a fine cannot be to aggravate the economic difficulties of an undertaking in the long term, even though the purpose of a fine is to penalise a breach of the law and have a deterrent effect.
+In determining the amount of the fine, the Commission cannot have been entirely unaware of the fact that BASF C & I had suffered significant losses between 1985 and 1995 and that the applicant itself forecast losses in 1995.
+In those circumstances, a token fine would have been appropriate. - 145 The applicant further emphasises that the lawyers consulted at the time the agreement was concluded considered that the clause in question complied with Community law.
+The parties and their employees were thus not aware, during the period of validity of that agreement, that they were committing an infringement of the competition rules of the Treaty. - 146 The Commission argues that prohibitions on exports are by their nature serious infringements of competition, since they seek artificially to maintain price differences between the markets of Member States and jeopardise the freedom of intra-Community trade (Joined Cases 100/80, 101/80, 102/80 and 103/80 Musique Diffusion Française and Others v Commission [1983] ECR 1825, paragraph 107).
 The market share of the parallel imports concerned by the infringement are therefore immaterial in determining its seriousness.
-The Commission further maintains that it has already refuted the applicant's claims that the 1982 agreement had no economic effects on parallel imports from Belgium to the United Kingdom, or any influence on the decisions taken by Accinauto. - 116 The infringement began on the date on which the exclusive distribution agreement stipulating a right of approval for the manufacturer was concluded, and continued during the whole period of validity of that agreement (Joined
+The Commission further maintains that it has already refuted the applicant's claims that the 1982 agreement had no economic effects on parallel imports from Belgium to the United Kingdom, or any influence on the decisions taken by Accinauto.

-Cases 96/82 to 102/82, 104/82, 105/82, 108/82 and 110/82 IAZ v Commission [1983] ECR 3369, paragraph 59).
+147 The infringement began on the date on which the exclusive distribution agreement stipulating a right of approval for the manufacturer was concluded, and continued during the whole period of validity of that agreement (Joined Cases 96/82 to 102/82, 104/82, 105/82, 108/82 and 110/82 IAZ v Commission [1983] ECR 3369, paragraph 59).
 The mere silence of Accinauto which followed BASF's letters of 21 and 22 June 1990 could not validly have varied the 1982 agreement.
 Under Article 12(2) of that agreement, variations were valid only if made in writing.